Revolutionary War Heritage Trail

 This is a list of Historic Sites on the Revolutionary War Heritage Trail in the American state of New York.
 The New York State Office of Parks, Recreation and Historic Preservation and the office of Heritage, New York, the New York City Department of Parks and Recreation, Brooklyn College and the City University of New York, and a local not-for-profit organization, Brooklyn Heritage, Inc.; placed a series of signs depicting 18 sites of historical significance in Brooklyn.

+Locations whose coordinates are included below may be seen together in "Map all coordinates using OpenSourceMap" at right side of this page.